ONE HERE NOW THE BRIAN O'DOHERTY PATRICK IRELAND PROJECT

 PROJECT PATRON: Michael D. Higgins, President of Ireland.

-Kindly supported by the Arts Council, the Department of Culture Heritage and the Gaeltacht, Cork County Council, Colourtrend and the Port of Cork.
+Kindly supported by the Arts Council of Ireland, the Department of Culture Heritage and the Arts, Cork County Council, Colourtrend and the Port of Cork.

 We are still fundraising for this project and your support towards this ambitious project would be greatly appreciated.
 To do so please click on the GOFUNDME link, every cent will go towards the restoration of this great artwork and it's associated programme.